GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 counter behavior, update-event behavior, channel selection, channel mode, preload/fast/clear behavior, polarity, and IRQ concerns.
 A configuration structure keeps that API modular and extensible.
-The refactor should therefore fix ownership and staging of `timer_config_t`, not remove the structured configuration model.
+The refactor should therefore fix ownership and staging of `tim_config_t`, not remove the structured configuration model.

 ## Coding Style